alikureishy/DRL-MultiAgent-Collaboration/DESIGN.md

 ## Results

-As the graphs below illustrate, the agent learned the problem space pretty well, achieving the goal score in a little over 100 episodes.
+As the graphs below illustrate, the agent learned the problem space pretty well, achieving the goal score in 364 episodes.
 See [here](https://github.com/safdark/DRL-MultiAgent-Collaboration/blob/master/docs/img/training.log) for the training log.

 ### Average Agent Scores